DE WITT

 (I do not think that this formula needs any explanation.)

-is identically satisfied which gives (21.13) the desired property for -transformations which are identity-transformations on the boundaries of the integration-volume.
+-transformations which are identity-transformations on the boundaries of the integration-volume.
 Now all the propagators in the foregoing are limits when the space-time region involved becomes infinitely large14 and nothing hinders us from prescribing, for instance, the Lorentz-metric outside the region and on its boundaries.
 This means that every interesting transformation is of the type mentioned.
 In this case the propagator is dependent on the boundary conditions chosen in infinity.”

-During the discussion which sandwiched and followed LAURENT's
+During the discussion which sandwiched and followed LAURENT's - FEYNMAN raised the difficulties brought in by the presence in

 BELINFANTE